-When a faculty member's performance or conduct is not in keeping with the standards expected of an employee of The University of Alabama, the department chair or other appropriate administrative officer has the responsibility to investigate the situation and administer corrective action, if needed.
-Faculty members are subject to corrective action for a continued pattern of substandard performance or for violation of Board or University rules, regulations, or policies; departmental or college policies; or federal, state, or local laws or regulations.
+When a faculty member's conduct is not in keeping with the behavior standards expected of an employee of The University of Alabama, the department chair or other appropriate administrative officer has the responsibility to investigate the situation and administer corrective action, if needed.
+Faculty members are subject to corrective action for violation of Board or University rules, regulations, or policies; departmental or college policies; or federal, state, or local laws or regulations.

-The concept of progressive discipline acknowledges that a faculty member may have demonstrated a continued pattern of substandard performance or violated rules, laws, or policies or otherwise engaged in misconduct that, while serious, does not justify dismissal and/or loss of tenure.
+The concept of progressive discipline acknowledges that a faculty member may have violated rules, laws, or policies or otherwise engaged in misconduct that, while serious, does not justify dismissal and/or loss of tenure.
 Activities of a faculty member that fall outside the scope of employment shall constitute misconduct only if such activities adversely affect the legitimate interests of the University.
-Examples of such conduct include, but are not limited to: 1) conduct, professional or personal, involving moral turpitude; and 2) actions that result in preventing other members of the University community from fulfilling their responsibilities or that create a clear and present danger to members of the University community.
+Examples of such conduct include, but are not limited to: 1) conduct, professional or personal, involving moral turpitude; and 2) action(s) that results in preventing other members of the University community from fulfilling their responsibilities or that create a clear and present danger to members of the University community.

 Sanctions are disciplinary actions imposed on an individual that may include corrective action or punishment.
 Sanctions may extend from mild to severe and from informal to formal.
-Requiring a faculty member to complete a performance improvement plan; participate in online or in-person training on a policy, rule, regulation, or law to remediate a potential deficiency in understanding of appropriate behaviors or courses of action is generally not considered a punitive sanction, but rather is considered an educational responsibility.
+Requiring a faculty member to complete in-person or online training on a policy, rule, regulation, or law to remediate a potential deficiency in their understanding of appropriate behaviors or courses of action is generally not considered a punitive sanction, but rather is considered an educational responsibility.

 In cases of an employment offense or misconduct, a range of sanctions short of dismissal is generally available.
+The range of sanctions from minor to severe constitutes progressive discipline.